Can Watermarking Large Language Models Prevent Copyrighted Text Generation and Hide Training Data?: Improving Detection Performance with Adaptive Min-K Prob

 Our method described in Algorithm~\ref{alg:1} is based on the observation that if the denominator of softmax function (i.e., $\sum_i e^{z_i}$, where $z_i$ is the logit for the $i$-th vocabulary) does not vary significantly when generating samples with the watermarked model (and similarly for the unwatermarked model), then we can readjust the probabilities of the green tokens by ``removing'' the bias $\delta$.
 More precisely, assuming the approximation for the denominator of softmax is good, then the probability for each token $t_i$ in an unwatermarked model will be around $\frac{e^{L_i}}{c}$, where $L_i$ is the logit corresponding to the token $t_i$ and $c$ is a constant.
 However, for a watermarked model, if the token $t_i$ is green, then the probability would be approximated by $\frac{e^{L_i+\delta}}{d}$, where $d$ is again a constant, while in the case $t_i$ is red the probability will be around $\frac{e^{L_i}}{d}$.
 To compensate for the bias introduced by watermarking, we divide the probability of green tokens by $e^{\delta}$ and this way we end up with probabilities that are just a scaled (by $\frac{c}{d}$) version of the probabilities from the unwatermarked model.
-The scaling factor will not affect the orders between the samples when computing the average of the minimum K\% log-probabilities as long as the tested sentences are approximately the same length, which is an assumption made by~\citet{shi2023detecting} as well.
+The scaling factor will not affect the orders between the samples when computing the average of the minimum K\% log-probabilities as long as the tested sentences are approximately the same length, which is an assumption made by~\citet{shi2023detecting} as well. \\

 Despite the strong assumption we assumed regarding the approximation of the denominator, empirical results show that our method effectively improves the success rate of Min-K\% under watermarking.
-The results in Table~\ref{ours}, averaged over $5$ runs, demonstrate that our method improves over the baseline in $95\%$ of the cases, and the increase is as high as $4.8\%$.
+We show results for two LLMs in Table~\ref{ours} and include the complete results for 5 LLMs in Table~17 from the appendix.
+We observe that our method improves over the baseline in $95\%$ of the cases, and the increase is as high as $4.8\%$ (averaged over 5 runs). \\

+Finally, we also consider adaptive versions of the Lowercase and Zlib methods.
+Our findings show that these adaptive methods outperform the baselines in at least 80\% of cases.
+Detailed results are provided in the appendix.\\

-\topic{Takeaways} We demonstrate that an adaptive attacker can leverage the knowledge of a watermarking scheme to increase the success rate of a recent MIA, Min-K\% Prob.
+\topic{Takeaways} We demonstrate that an adaptive attacker can leverage the knowledge of a watermarking scheme to increase the success rates of recent MIAs.